awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 ![Sequence alignment](figures/alignment.png)

-*Fig. 5.* Alignment of the 100 bp upstream and downstream sequences to *Fig. 5.* Alignment of the 100 bp upstream and downstream sequences to the reference genome used for KASP marker design.
+*Fig. 5.* Alignment of the 100 bp upstream and downstream sequences to the reference genome used for KASP marker design.

-The required sequence for submission to Intertek for the designed KASP marker is shown in Table 11. marker is shown in Table 11.
+The required sequence for submission to Intertek for the designed KASP marker is shown in Table 11.

 [TABLE]

-Table 11: Intertek-formatted table for KASP markers. {.table}
 Table 11: Intertek-formatted table for KASP markers. {.table}

 ## KASP Marker Validation